kiesraad/rust-pdf-poc/docs/pdf-generation-poc.typ

 We ended up chosing Typst as its pros far outweigh its cons in our opinion.
 The codebase (at the moment at least) seems well written, nicely structured and quite easily understandible.

 Might there be a case where something is missing, broken, or wrong about Typst, there are certainly scenarios thinkable where we could fork and/or contribute back to the Typst repository.

+All other solutions fail to meet the constraints without some significant development effort, so a solution built around Typst seems by far the most logical road to take.

 = Overview of the PoC implementation results
 In this section, we'll explore the results and considerations of the implementation we did for this Proof of Concept.